-My first trip to Europe was in March 2006 when Doug and I went on a 3-week getaway to Spain.
-We flew to Barcelona and then took trains to Valencia, Granada, Torremolinos, Seville and Madrid.
+My first trip to Europe was when Doug and I went on a 3-week getaway to Spain.
+We flew to Barcelona and then took trains to Valencia, Granada, Torremolinos, Seville, and Madrid.
 Once we were in Madrid, we met up with my teenage kids, who had flown in from Los Angeles and Doug’s brother who was the art director for a production of La Boheme at the Teatro Real Opera House.

 I’m also enamored with the laid back, party-like atmosphere that seems to go on all day long and well into the night.
 I wouldn’t mind spending afternoons at tapas bars drinking wine and getting to know the locals.

-The images in the galleries below were taken in Granada, which is part of Andalucía in Southern Spain.
-Granada was under the rule of the Moors from the 8th to the 15th century and its Arabic past is well evident.
+The images in the galleries below were taken in Granada, Spain which is part of Andalucía in the South.
+It was under the rule of the Moors from the 8th to the 15th century and its Arabic past is well evident.

-The Granada Cathedral is another impressive structure in Granada built in the Renaissance and Baroque style.
+The Granada Cathedral is another impressive structure built in the Renaissance and Baroque style.
 It dates back to 1523.

-There are 93 Spanish Paradores (historic hotels) in Spain and the Parador de Granada is the most popular for tourists.
+There are 93 Spanish Paradores (historic hotels) in Spain and the Parador de Granada is the most popular with tourists.
 It’s located within the Alhambra compound.
 Constructed between 1332 – 1354, it was originally a Mosque and later a convent.
 Kings, queens, and many other dignitaries have been received there.
-Find out more here.

 To view my Granada, Spain Travel Photo Gallery FULL SIZE, click on any of the individual images below.